End of Life Planning is Important

 Estate planning allows you to feel confident knowing that what you wish to happen with your property and possessions will occur.
 When it concerns what you want your loved ones to receive having a Will is essential.

-Otherwise, as happens with many family’s poor or no instructions often will lead to arguments and disputes.
+Otherwise, as happens with many family’s poor or no instructions will often lead to arguments and disputes.
 Family disputes can deteriorate into long term family feuds.
 They are often bitter and become expensive legal battles over every aspect of your estate.

 These can range from what casket you would want to who should receive that particular statue or dinner set that you had in your living room.